-Scope: The content should address Florida's required state academic standards, benchmarks, clarifications and examples for the subject, grade level and learning outcomes, including thinking and learning skills.
+Scope: The content should address the framework and Florida's required state academic standards for the subject, grade level and learning outcomes, including thinking and learning skills.

 Completeness: The content of the major tool should be complete enough to stand on its own.
-To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards, benchmarks, clarifications and examples.
+To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards.
 Content should have no major omissions in the required content coverage and be free of unrelated facts, information and strategies that would detract from achievement of Florida's state academic standards.